l7mp/learning-go/99-labs/01-setup/README.md

 # Setting up the work environment

-In this lab we set up the workspace for developing and testing our cloud-native applications implemented in this course.
+In this lab we set up a workspace for developing and testing our cloud-native applications implemented in this course.
+The workspace consists of a *Go development environment* (compiler, the `go` utility, standard libraries, etc.) complete with an Go-enabled editor, a local *Kubernetes cluster* that we can use to deploy and test our code, and *Istio, a popular service mesh* distribution that makes it easier to operate the microservice applications we will develop.

 ## Table of Contents